| | | |

 Skill Level – Intermediate

-This knitting pattern with detailed instructions is great for those of you out there who want to knit cozy pairs of socks.
+This knitting pattern with detailed instructions is great for those of you out there who want to knit cozy pairs of socks or perhaps your first pair of socks.

-This is a simple sock pattern for the more experienced knitter, that has a few sizes to make, including child sizes and adult small, medium, large and extra large for men’s socks.
+This is a simple sock pattern for the more experienced knitter with a few sizes to make, including child sizes and adult small, medium, large and extra large for men’s socks.

 They are knit on circular needles using the magic loop technique (you can use 9″ circulars in the round if you have those needles).